jhap1982/giveituruguay/2016/2016-09-01 - Papp László Budapest Sportaréna, Budapest, Hungary/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Me and My Friends
+7. Me and My Friends
-Goodbye Angels
+8. Goodbye Angels
-Parallel Universe
+9. Parallel Universe
-Go Robot
+10. Go Robot
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Under the Bridge
+12. Under the Bridge
-I'm So Tired part of JOSH
+13. I'm So Tired part of JOSH
-Detroit
+14. Detroit
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Dreams of a Samurai
+18. Dreams of a Samurai
-Give It Away
+19. Give It Away

 ## Notes